duranbe/playlist-duration/README.md

-## Playlist-duration
+## Youtube Playlist Total Duration
-Userscript to add the total duration of a YouTube Playlist
+Userscript to add the total duration of a YouTube Playlist in the description

 ### Install using GreasyFork